saturnui/docs/src/pages/introduction.md

 Vuwi's component APIs are simple without compromising customization.
 There are two parts to a component, *functionality* and *styling*.
 Too often UI frameworks mix both in their APIs.
-Vuwi separates the two when possible so the look and feel is driven by Tailwind and the functionality is driven by Vue.
-The components themselves could be considered headless component designs and Vue is the driving engine to make them functional.
+Vuwi separates the two when possible so the look and feel is driven by CSS and the functionality (or behavior) is driven by JavaScript.

 ### Customization

-In Vuwi, each component can be overwritten at different levels, here are example from highest to lowest level:
+In Vuwi, each component style can be overwritten at different levels, here are example from highest to lowest level:

 #### Class

-Many times you can change or add to a component's style using the HTML *class* tag.
+Most of the time, by adding additional classes, the look of the component can be changed to something completely different.

 #### Theme

-*Coming soon.* In Vuwi you can change theme which will change all styles.
+Vuwi is built around theming.
+It is as simple as copying the default theme and them modifying the css files.
+Mutiple themes can be supported in your application allowing the user to drive the look they desire to have.

 #### Component

-Each component has a property called **root-class** which will allow you to create one-off style changes for overriding the component's style.
+Single changes can be made to each component to allow for uniqueness without having to create an entirely new theme.

 #### Configuration

-Vuwi uses WindiCSS as its configuration and compiler.
-Windi provides some additional features that Tailwind does not currently offer.
-You can globally control any styling feature of Tailwind via the configuration, such as default theme, spacing, sizing, etc.
+Vuwi uses Tailwind CSS as its configuration and compiler.
+Tailwind provides some additional features that Tailwind CSS does not currently offer.
+You can globally control any styling feature of Tailwind CSS via the configuration, such as default theme, spacing, sizing, etc.

 ### Developer tooling